Double Categories of Relations: Characterizing Relations: Conditions for Oplax/Lax Adjunction

 making a morphism of relations.
-Take this to be $\eta_R$.
+Take this to be the component $\eta_R$.
 These are natural in $R$ by the uniqueness aspect of the universal property of tabulators.
 On the other hand, components of the counit $\epsilon\colon F_1G_1\Rightarrow 1$ are given in the following way.
 For a given proarrow $p\colon A\hto B$, the proarrow $F_1G_1p$ is the extension of the image of the tabulator $\top p$.
 The counit component $\epsilon_p$ arises as in the the left bottom corner of the diagram

 since the extension $\xi_{\top p}$ is opcartesian.
 Again this is natural in $p$ by functoriality of tabulators and uniqueness clauses of universal properties.
 Triangle identities follow by construction.
-For example, given a relation $R\to A\times B$, verify that $F_1\eta_R\epsilon_{F_1R} = 1$ holds.
+For example, given a relation $R\rightarrowtail A\times B$, verify that $\epsilon_{F_1R}F_1\eta_R = 1$ holds.
 There are equalities of cells

 by construction.
 The leftmost holds by the definition of $F_1\eta_R = d_!\eta_Rc^*$; the right holds by construction of $\epsilon_{d_!Rc^*}$.
-Now, the composite in the lower left is $F_1\eta_R\epsilon_{F_1R}$.
+Now, the composite in the lower left is $\epsilon_{F_1R}F_1\eta_R$.
 It must be an identity since $\xi_R$ occurring on both sides is an extension.
-Verifying the other triangle identity is a similar kind of argument but is more straightforward. \end{proof}
+Verifying the other triangle identity is a similar kind of argument but more straightforward. \endproof

-\begin{theo} For a double category $\D$ with a stable and proper factorization system $\F=(\mathcal E,\mathcal M)$ on $\D_0$, the identity functor $\D_0\to \D_0$ extends to an oplax/lax adjunction $F\colon \Rel(\D_0;\F)\rightleftarrows \D\colon G$ if, and only if, \begin{enumerate} \item $\D$ is a unit-pure equipment; \item has discrete tabulators; \item $y_e$ is an extension for each cover $e$. \end{enumerate} \end{theo} \begin{proof} There remains only to verify the remaining conditions of an oplax/lax adjunction.
+\theorem For a double category $\D$ where $\D_0$ is regular, the identity $\D_0\to \D_0$ extends to an oplax/lax adjunction $F\colon \Rel(\D_0)\rightleftarrows \D\colon G$ if, and only if, \begin{enumerate} \item $\D$ is a unit-pure equipment; \item has monic tabulators; \item $y_e$ is an extension for each cover $e$. \end{enumerate} \endtheorem \proof There remains only to verify the remaining conditions of an oplax/lax adjunction.
 These are those of (d) in \S 3.2 of \cite{GP2}.
 Given composable relations $R\to A\times B$ and $S\to B\times C$, the components of $\eta$ need to be coherent with external composition and laxity cells.
 But the morphisms of relations on each side of

 are the same by the uniqueness of image factorizations.
-Similarly, that components of $\epsilon$ are coherent with external composition follows by the construction of $\phi$ and the uniqueness property of cells induced by opcartesian cells. \end{proof}
+Similarly, that components of $\epsilon$ are coherent with external composition follows by the construction of $\phi$ and the uniqueness property of cells induced by opcartesian cells. \endproof